5 Best Home Insurance Companies (2025)

 To get you started, here are our five best home insurance companies.
 The average monthly premium shown is for a policy with $300,000 in dwelling coverage:

-State Farm: Best for customer service
+State Farm: Best for customer satisfaction

 American Family: Best for first-time homeowners